burundu4ok2000/n-cmapss-rul-mlops-factory/README.md

 All containers run as **non-root UID 1000**.
 The application logic never gains root.
 Docker builds use strict `.dockerignore` denying all by default.
 Boot disk encrypted with KMS CMEK key (90-day rotation).

 <br>
-## 🛡️ Transforma the researcher code:
+## 🛡️ Transform the researcher code:

 | # | Interception Point | File | Method | What Was Adapted |
 |---|---|---|---|---|